shaunpersad/redu/README.md

     </SubscriberComponent>
 </StoreComponent>
 ```
-Where "wraps" translates to this:
+Where "wraps" renders to this:
 ```jsx harmony
 <SubscriberComponent>
     <WrappedComponent />
 </SubscriberComponent>
 ```
-Redu leverages _composition_, meaning that the wrapper components that it generates will render the component
-they wrap.
-The advantage of this is that there is an intermediary step at each render, where we can pass in props.

-While this seems more complex, keep in mind that the `StoreComponents` and `SubscriberComponents` are generated for you,
-and so you don't have to think about manually creating the layers.
-Furthermore, not every component in your app needs to be wrapped,
-only those that need to derive props or action functions out of the `StoreComponent` need to be wrapped.
+With this new setup, any component wrapped in a `SubscriberComponent` will be able to request any of the application-level state, props, or action functions
+from the `StoreComponent` that it needs.

-As a simplified illustration of how composition works, the last `SubscriberComponent` in the chain will render the
+As a simplified illustration of how this composition works, the last `SubscriberComponent` in the chain will render the
-`GrandChildComponent` that it wraps:
+`GrandChildComponent` that it wraps, and pass down any requested application-level state, props, or action functions as props:
 ```jsx harmony
 class SubscriberComponent extends React.Component {
     render() {